-I am pleased to present the 2020 North Jersey Transportation Planning Authority (NJTPA) Board of Trustees Handbook.
-As a key leader at one of the nation's largest Metropolitan Planning Organizations, you can shape the future of our region's transportation, economy and quality of life
+I am pleased to present the 2021 North Jersey Transportation Planning Authority (NJTPA) Board of Trustees Handbook.
+As a key leader at one of the nation's largest Metropolitan Planning Organizations, you shape our region's future by participating in planning work, making transportation policy decisions, and prioritizing funding for projects.